massiveinfinity/fullstack-assessment/README.md

 2. Performing validations and showing error messages appropriately.
 3. Integration with third-party libraries.
 4. Implementing best practises and clean codes, e.g. reusable codes that can be used repetitively, in different screens, projects, or by other team members.
+5. Implement best security practises and frameworks, e.g. implementing OWASP top 10

 # Tech Requirements
 1. Develop frontend with ReactJS
-2. Develop APIs with NodeJS using Express and Sequelize framework.
-You may use either MySQL or PostgreSQL database
+2. Develop APIs with NodeJS using Express.
+You may choose your database of choice (Preferbly MySQL or MongoDB)

 # Deliverables